 You may owe them money, but you don't owe them work.

-For example, if they paid for several sessions at once, and you want to terminate the relationship, you owe them what they haven’t used but you don’t owe them what they have used.
-If they paid for a website and you’re quitting in the middle and leaving them with no website, you might owe them work as well.
+For example, if they paid for several sessions at once, and you want to terminate the relationship, you owe them what they haven't used but you don't owe them what they have used.
+If they paid for a website and you're quitting in the middle and leaving them with no website, you might owe them work as well.
 This varies based on your profession.
-If you’re not sure, search “how to fire a [line of work] client”.
+If you're not sure, search “how to fire a (insert profession) client”.
 Design, copywriting, photography – they all have different rules and expectations.
-For the purposes of this article, we’re going to assume you’re not a weird case.
+For the purposes of this article, we're going to assume you're not a weird case.

 4. We are assuming that your relationship primarily exists over email.